JeremiahKaren/35percent.github.io/_posts/2019-05-11-southernwood-retail-park.md

 follows the Ruby Triangle and Cantium Retail Park as the latest the big developments along the Old Kent Rd to , . to go to planning, in advance of the Old Kent Rd Area Action Plan, which now begins to look increasingly redundant being adopted

-The site is just opposite Tesco, proposed site of a future Bakerloo line extension, and over the Road from Burgess Park and so is well placed